 A blocked tear duct develops when the drainage of the eye for tears is partially or completely blocked.
-Tears cannot drain normally which result to irritated, watery or infected eye.
+Generally, tears cannot drain normally which result to irritated, watery or infected eye.
 Tears come from the lacrimal glands found above each eye.
 The tears flow down to the surface of the eyes for lubrication and protection.
 The tears drain into the tiny holes or puncta found in the corners of the upper and lower eyelids.
-The tears travel into the small canals in the lid or canaliculi to a sac where the lids are connected on the side of nose or lacrimal sac, moves down the nasolacrimal duct before going out into the nose where they evaporate or reabsorbed.
+Furthermore, the tears travel into the small canals in the lid or canaliculi to a sac where the lids are connected on the side of nose or lacrimal sac, moves down the nasolacrimal duct before going out into the nose where they evaporate or reabsorbed.

 Causes of a blocked tear duct

 - Narrowing of the tear duct due to swelling, thickening and inflammation of the lining.

 - Nasal problems such as nasal polyps or tumors, excessive growth of nasal bones and a deviated septum

 - Formation of a lacrimal stone within the tear duct.

 - A broken cheekbone that places significant pressure on a tear duct

 - Injury to the bones that protects the eyes or orbits

 - Repair of a broken bone in the face